 The third thing to know is that the Naval Academy has your precious children and they are in good hands.
 They have an effective and proven system and although this year is new and is a test, I ask that you trust the system and trust your Plebe.
 You raised a great kid that is capable and has prepared for this path.
 They can do it – especially with your encouragement, love and support!

 Finally, if you believe in God and prayer, know that God is on your side!
 In the coming days I will begin to write about strategies that worked for us as we faced Plebe Summer, and prayer was a big one.
 Also know that many other parents will help you.
-I started writing my book Plebe year to “pay it forward” because of all the help, encouragement, and support that we received from parent mentors, so much so, that I wanted other parents to have that as a resource as well.
-There is also this, my USNA MidMoms and More website, that is filled with lots of useful information and resources.
-Use it!
-And if you ever have a question or feel that a topic is not being covered please feel free to reach out any time!
+I started writing my journal which eventually turned into my book during Plebe Summer and Plebe year.
+I wanted to “pay it forward” because of all the help, encouragement, and support that we received from parent mentors, so much so, that I wanted other parents to have that as a resource as well.
+My USNA MidMoms and More website, that is filled with lots of useful information, a resource tab filled with useful links, and of course, my blog.
+I invite you to use it!
+And if you ever have a question or feel that a topic is not being covered please feel free to reach out – any time!

 Now, what to expect as you embark on this less traveled path?
 One of the big hurdles to overcome for Plebes and parents alike is to learn to do things the “Navy way.”.
 That is why our sons and daughters have to get similar or identical haircuts, wear the same uniforms and blend one into the other.
 The incoming class is as diverse as our nation and even the world.
 There are typically between 10 to 20 international students that join the ranks too.
 Some Plebes have grown up in the military and others have never seen or set foot in a military base, like my Plebes.
 Some class members are former enlisted, NROTC, NAPS or Foundation.
 But they all have to learn to be on the same page and develop a strong foundation to help them to become Naval Officers.